majadev/ajk16_workflow/README.md

 ```

 ## Webpack - module bundler
 > [Webpack](https://github.com/webpack/webpack) is a build tool that bundles all of your assets, including Javascript, images, fonts, and CSS.
 Webpack was included when we where scaffolding our react application.
-This makes it easier to manage "modules" which can be used for minifying, testing and more...
+This makes it easier to manage "modules" which can be used for minifying, testing and more... <i>Note that Webpack is not a task runner but can solve the same problems as as Gulp and Grunt solves. </i>